abdulkadir-mhmd/Employee-Management-System/README.md

 # ems

-# It is a simple Employee Management System
+# This is a basic personnel management system
-where you can Add, Delete, Update or Search your employee's details.
-Since not many routes were there.
-Hence I have put it in controller.js with the database parameters.
+that allows you to search, add, delete, and update employee information.
+Given the scarcity of available routes.
+As a result, I added the database parameters to it in controller.js.

-To Run on your system
+To Run on your machine

 1. Clone the project
-2. Open the cmd and cd to the cloned folder's path and run npm install.
+2. Launch CMD, cd navigate to the path of the cloned folder, and execute npm install.
-3. type nodemon.
+3. type the command nodemon server.js.
-4. Now open your browser and type localhost:3000
+4. Now open your browser and type the url http://localhost:3000
+5. Hit enter

-And here it is
+And this is it!

 # The Dashboard with preview of all employees
 ![1](https://github.com/abdulkadir-mhmd/Employee-Management-System/assets/92106207/5a1e4055-20d3-46c8-9753-181729912077)